samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 ***Ritual Spells.*** Choose a number of level 1 spells equal to your Proficiency Bonus that have the [Ritual](/sources/dnd/free-rules/rules-glossary#Ritual) tag.
 You always have those spells prepared, and you can cast them with any spell slots you have.
-The spells’ spellcasting ability is the ability increased by this feat.
+The spells' spellcasting ability is the ability increased by this feat.
 Whenever your Proficiency Bonus increases thereafter, you can add an additional level 1 spell with the Ritual tag to the spells always prepared with this feature.

 ***Quick Ritual.*** With this benefit, you can cast a Ritual spell that you have prepared using its regular casting time rather than the extended time for a Ritual.
-Doing so doesn’t require a spell slot.
-Once you cast the spell in this way, you can’t use this benefit again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Doing so doesn't require a spell slot.
+Once you cast the spell in this way, you can't use this benefit again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ---